Toechon-myeon

-Toechon (退村) or Toechon-myeon (Korean: 퇴촌면) or Toechon-myon or Toichon-myeon is a township (myeon) in the city of Gwangju in the Gyeonggi Province in South Korea.
+Toechon-myeon or Toechon-myon or Toichon-myeon is a township (myeon) in the city of Gwangju in the Gyeonggi Province in South Korea.

 Stadium

 Toechon Public Stadium is a multi-purpose stadium in Gwangju, Gyeonggi-do, South Korea.
 It is currently used mostly for amateur football matches and other activities.

 Other stadia in Gwangju, Gyeonggi-do, South Korea include Gwangju City Public Stadium, Opo Public Stadium and Silchon Public Stadium, which are also located in Gwangju, Gyeonggi-do, South Korea.